prantlf/grunt-html-dom-snapshot/README.md

 ### Parameter Combinations

-The following array of commands within the `pages` property will change location, make a snapshot immediately to save the server-side pre-rendered content, then another one to see the progress after the first 500 milliseconds and yet another one, once the search form is ready.
+The following array of commands within the `commands` property will change location, make a snapshot immediately to save the server-side pre-rendered content, then another one to see the progress after the first 500 milliseconds and yet another one, once the search form is ready.
 Then it submits the form by clicking on the "Search" button, waits until the search results are displayed and makes one final snapshot.

 ```js
 {